oleggrishechkin/react-tagged-state/README.md

 }
 ```

-This is a React binding (and reaction).
+This is a React binding.

+This is a reaction.

 This HOC will re-render component anytime when some states thus component reads were changed.